openclaw.ai.

 openclaw gateway install --force, then restart) - Runs

-openclaw doctor --non-interactiveon upgrades and git installs (best effort)
+openclaw doctor --fix --non-interactiveon upgrades and git installs; failure prevents an upgrade-success result

 - Default